-Yes, I made it through this mark and I think I should discuss about a certain matter before I blow up with people’s stupidity OR the messed up way everything seems to be in here.
+Yes, I made it through this mark and I think I should discuss a certain matter before I blow up with people’s stupidity OR the messed up way everything seemed to be in here.
 I was expecting much more, considering how the cast seemed strong.
 However, it just got worse and worse because they wanted to sacrifice everything for dramatic purposes that it was beyond pathetic.
 I’ll save the rest for later but I would like to discuss the whole idea of blaming Gigi Wong’s character, Hui Zhan Yan, for the death of Maggie Chan’s character, Wai Cheung Ping.
 Honestly?
 That was a low tactic.
 Though I admit that by telling Cheung Ping what actually happened that it drove her to commit suicide, but seriously, Cheung Ping did commit the crime, NOT like Zhan Yan influenced her to do it OR had anything to do with it in the first place.
 What the world was that?
 Making Zhan Yan a scapegoat for all the men’s terrible choices and/or decisions in here?
 Or like making Cheung Ping such a pitiful character to seek brownie points?

 Okay, so Cheung Ping was dumped by Wah Man Hang so she was devastated and went and married some guy.
 But she started over (or supposedly later) and loved that guy for real YET he found out the reason behind her marrying him and went ballistic, taking it to the worse (aka abusing her).
 I think any man would be upset IF he found out that reason.
 (Some man eventually got over it but others don’t–and that was the case in here.)
 I DO NOT, let me repeat that, I DO NOT approve of the abusing going on.
 Just because he was hurt DID NOT mean he could inflict pain on her.
 I also understand why she was driven to insanity and eventually killed him.
 YET I found it messed up that the others were blaming Zhan Yan when she was trying to tell the truth of what actually happened.
 Cheung Ping–whether OR not she intended to start her life over–made a decision, SO she was responsible for her actions too.
 The consequences she had to face was brutal for her, BUT she still made those choices.
 AND then she just had to go kill herself since she was such a coward AND did not want to face the consequences of imprisonment (or worse).
 Therefore, Zhan Yan got hated on–at least only from Man Hang at this point (since the others did not know yet).
 (And yes, I do know that Cheung Ping did not blame anyone and felt really guilty for her crime SO she could not live with herself, considering how she killed the father of her child.
 BUT I still hated that it eventually became the reason for others to blame Zhan Yan.)